Support for teaching

 Use the Document Delivery service to locate and supply items from another library or commercial document supplier to support your professional development.

 Faculty Librarians develop guides on request to provide support for your courses.
 They work in collaboration with academic staff to ensure the guides cover the needs of students.
 Ideas for guides to support teachers as well as students are welcome.

 We highly value the input of Bond academics to help ensure that the Library's resources stay relevant and focused on Faculty and School needs.
 If a resource is important to your teaching or research please recommend it!
-All recommendations can be made by contacting your Faculty Librarian.

 New journal or database subscription